 Waterfront dining in Key West often comes with a steep price.
 Not so at the Southernmost Beach Cafe.
 Here you'll find reasonable deals on casual local fare for breakfast and lunch.
 You don't have to be staying at the Southernmost Hotel to enjoy the views of the Atlantic.
 You can stroll in from the sand and have a seat in this open-air restaurant that offers a wide selection of breakfast items, sandwiches, salads and starters.
 Start your morning with Key West Benedict--poached eggs atop English muffin and asparagus spears, topped with locally caught Key West pink shrimp and hollandaise.
-At lunch, opt for the fish tacos or mango pulled pork sandwich.
-Dinner is a bit more formal (average the entree price is $25) with dishes like the herb crusted local grouper, sautéed artichokes and a citrus butter.
+At lunch, opt for tacos packed with the fish of the day or a Reuben Cuban sandwich stuffed with pulled pork, corned beef, Swiss, pickle and mustard.
+Dinner is a bit more formal (average the entree price is $25) with dishes like the macadamia crusted local grouper with mango salsa.
 Finish with their homemade Key lime pie with a crisp Oreo cookie crust.

 The aroma of freshly-baked bread will lure you into this bakery tucked away near the entrance to Old Town.
 Filled with to-die-for artisan breads, bagels and sandwiches, Cole's serves breakfast and lunch until 2:00 p.m.
 Monday through Saturday.
 For breakfast, they offer cheese toast (with ham or bacon) on fresh-baked Cuban bread, muffins, sticky-buns, croissants and cafe con leche.
 For lunch, you'll find soups and generous sandwiches that come with your choice of chips, coleslaw or potato salad and a small sweet treat.
 Don't miss their delicious specials like blackened free range chicken with balsamic on ciabatta bread or chili and tomato soup.
 Be sure to take a loaf of the cinnamon-raisin or signature mango bread or home with you.
 They are best served warm with butter or cream cheese.
 Warning: you may quickly become addicted to their cranberry pistachio cookies.